 Finding anomalies in car damage claims and sending experts out to ambiguous cases is time-consuming and expensive for Schadegarant.
 Xomnia’s job was to help the company automate the process of finding the anomalies in these claims, instead of having to go through them manually.

 Xomnia designed a set of algorithms and filters which can assess dossiers of car damages and highlight questionable ones.
 Historical dossiers are analyzed by advanced algorithms after training them on a subset of the historical data.
 The accuracy of the estimation can be assessed by comparing it with the actual repair costs of several historical dossiers that have been approved by the insurance companies’ experts.

 On average, the estimation deviates from the actual costs, both in high- and low-cost ranges.
 Now, new/unseen dossiers can be passed to the algorithm and an estimation of the repair costs can be retrieved.
 If the estimation of a new dossier deviates significantly from the average deviation, the dossier could qualify for being checked by an expert.

 Schadegarant is now able to act in a more data-driven way, relying on algorithms’ assessments regarding deployment of expensive expertise.
-This works in real-time, which has meant that there’s no delay in anomaly detection and they can save time and money that used to be spent searching for these anomalies manually.
-Repair shops can start repairing a car straight away without having to wait for approval from Schadegarant so the whole process is quicker.
+This works in real-time, which means that there’s no delay in anomaly detection, and they can save time and money that used to be spent searching for these anomalies manually.
+Moreover, repair shops can start repairing a car straight away without having to wait for approval from Schadegarant, making the whole process quicker.